AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ### Building API Documentation

 To generate HTML documentation for the MaterialX C++ API, make sure a version of [Doxygen](https://www.doxygen.org/) is on your path, and select the advanced option `MATERIALX_BUILD_CPP_DOCS` in CMake.
-This option will add a target named `MaterialXDocs` to your project, which can be built as an independent step from your development environment.
+This option will add a target named `MaterialXDocsCpp` to your project, which can be built as an independent step from your development environment.

 To generate HTML documentation for the MaterialX Python API, make sure a version of [Sphinx](https://www.sphinx-doc.org/) is on your path, and select the advanced option `MATERIALX_BUILD_PYTHON_DOCS` in CMake.
 This option will add a target named `MaterialXDocsPython` to your project, which can be built as an independent step from your development environment.